A non-specific introduction to Tualatin Riverkeepers' programs, the Tualatin River, and the various roles that volunteers can perform.

 Our work to create a climate-resilient watershed is not possible without our volunteers.
 We recognize that not everyone has equal access to the Tualatin River.
 These trainings are part of our commitment to diversity, equity, and inclusion regardless of skill level or access.

-Registering for this event will reserve a spot on Tuesday, April 11th, 2023 at 7:00 pm.
+Registering for this event will reserve a spot on Saturday, April 8th, 2023 at 10:00 am.
 While orientation is free, we do require registration.
-This training will occur on zoom, the link is provided through the eventbrite registration page and will become available 10 minutes prior to the meeting time.
+This training will occur at the Tualatin River National Wildlife Refuge Visitor Center at 19255 SW Pacific Highway, Sherwood, OR 97140.